mikebronner/laravel-governor/README.md

  will no longer need to manage Entities manually.
 New policies will be available for role assignment when editing roles.

+### Tables
+Tables will automatically be updated with a `created_by` column that references the user that created the entry.
+There is no more need to run separate migrations or work around packages that have models without a created_by property.

 ### Admin Views
 The easiest way to integrate Governor for Laravel into your app is to add the menu items to the relevant section of your app's menu (make sure to restrict access appropriately using the Laravel Authorization methods).
 The following routes